 Having actual vision loss isn’t a normal part of aging, however.
 Everyone faces some vision changes as you age but partial blindness is a cause for concern.
 The older you are the more at-risk you become for age-related eye conditions.

 Glaucoma is one of the leading causes of blindness in individuals aged 60 and older.
-It’s actually a few conditions that attack the optic nerve.
+It is actually composed of a few conditions that attack the optic nerve.

 Glaucoma can be caused by abnormal pressure inside the eye.
-Other diseases can make the optic nerve begin to deteriorate.
+Other diseases can make the optic nerve deteriorate.

-Many forms of glaucoma show few advanced warning signs, so people are unaware they have it until it’s at a more advanced stage.
-Vision loss from this condition can’t be regained, which is why it’s so important to get yearly check-ups so it can be diagnosed sooner than later.
+Many forms of glaucoma show few advanced warning signs, so people are unaware they have it until it’s at an advanced stage.
+Vision loss from this condition can’t be regained, which is why it’s important to get yearly check-ups so it can be diagnosed sooner than later.
 If it’s caught early enough, vision loss can be slowed and, in some cases, prevented.

 If these symptoms are left untreated, glaucoma can cause blindness.
-Even among those who do get treatment of some sort, about 15% of people end up going blind in one eye in the following 20 years.
+Even among those who do get treatment, about 15% of people end up going blind in one eye in the following 20 years.

 Retinopathy is damage to the retina of the eye.
 The retina is the organ that senses light, and there are different things that can cause retinopathy.
 People with this disease suffer partial or full blindness.
 It can develop gradually or suddenly and it either gets better or causes permanent damage to the eye.

 Retinopathy of prematurity doesn’t always show outward signs or symptoms.
-Therefore, it’s important to keep up on your regular check-ups with an Opthalmologist, as they can find early signs of this disease.
+Therefore, it’s important to keep up on your regular check-ups with an ophthalmologist, as they can find early signs of this disease.

 With diabetic retinopathy you may not notice symptoms until the more advanced stages of the disease.
-Some of the symptoms include blurred vision, flashing lights, one or both eyes experience vision loss, detailed work becomes harder to focus on and see, reading becomes a difficult chore, and black spots.
+Symptoms include blurred vision, flashing lights, one or both eyes experience vision loss, detailed work becomes harder to focus on and see, reading becomes a difficult chore, and black spots.

-Symptoms of central serous retinopathy can include distorted shapes, blind spots, dim or blurred vision that gradually creeps up, and visual sharpness becomes reduced.
+Symptoms of central serous retinopathy can include distorted shapes, blind spots, dim or blurred vision.
+These problems gradually creep up, and visual sharpness becomes reduced.

 Cataracts is clouding of the eyes’ lens.
-The top cause of blindness in the world, cataracts afflicts people past age 40.
-As we age, proteins in the lens clumps together and begin clouding small parts of the lens, and over time this area grows larger.
+The top cause of blindness in the world, cataracts afflict people past age 40.
+As we age, proteins in the ocular lens clump together and begin clouding small parts of the lens, and over time this area grows larger.
 Soon enough, more of the lens is cloudy and it becomes difficult to see There are several types of cataracts: